jeancarl/tjbot-labs/translate-what-i-hear/nodejs/README.md

     ![](assets/1.4.png)

 8. Replace the placeholder `/* Step #8 */` with the following code.
-Use your own username and password credentials from the previous step.
+Use your own API key from the previous step.

     ```
         speech_to_text: {
-          username: "cf63b1f3-ef18-4628-86c8-6b1871e076b9",
-          password: "MWNwz3qcdIab"
+          apikey: "T7XjA4ZpXVb8Zw4YZ9w6c7xpvqgSa5zmnpY-1g0u1Y7f"
         },
     ```